Psianturi/near-ft-claim-service/README.md

 - **Current bottleneck**: Sandbox runs saturate a single signer key—`nonce retries exceeded` dominates once 25k+ requests race for the same key, even after pre-registering receivers.
 - **Mitigation plan**:
    1. Expand the signer key pool (one access key per worker / ~20 TPS) and rotate them via `MASTER_ACCOUNT_PRIVATE_KEYS`.
+   2. Upgrade the load harness to Node 22+ and keep the new Artillery keep-alive/timeout settings so sockets aren’t churned under pressure.
-   2. Temporarily lower `CONCURRENCY_LIMIT`/`MAX_IN_FLIGHT` in `.env` so sandbox runs avoid nonce storms until rotation lands.
+   3. Keep the API in cluster mode and favour batched `/send-ft` payloads so each transaction carries many transfers; temporarily lower `CONCURRENCY_LIMIT`/`MAX_IN_FLIGHT` in `.env` to avoid nonce storms until rotation lands.
-   3. Rerun the 10-minute profile and confirm ≥ 60,000 `http.codes.200` successes; capture deltas under `test-results/` for posterity.
+   4. Rerun the 10-minute profile and confirm ≥ 60,000 `http.codes.200` successes; capture deltas under `test-results/` for posterity.
-   4. Apply the same key fan-out to testnet, pairing it with additional FastNEAR or RPC endpoints to maintain throughput without throttling.
+   5. Apply the same key fan-out to testnet, pairing it with additional FastNEAR or RPC endpoints to maintain throughput without throttling.

 Benchmark scripts live in `testing/artillery/benchmark-sandbox.yml`, `testing/artillery/benchmark-testnet.yml`, and `testing/artillery/run-artillery-test.sh`.